TheTridentGuy/SpeedLog/README.md

 # SpeedLog
-SpeedLog is a self-hosted, web-based amateur radio logging system.
+SpeedLog is a web-based amateur radio logging system.
 It's backend is built using Python 3 and the Flask Framework, and the frontend is pure HTML/JS/CSS.
 It is licensed under GNU GPL-V3
 # Basics: